microsoft/moaw/workshops/serverless-overview/workshop.md

 The Event Grid is an event broker that you can use to integrate applications using events.
 The different events are delivered by Event Grid to subscribers such as applications, Azure services, or any endpoint to which Event Grid has network access.
 The source of those events can be other applications, SaaS services and Azure services

-Next step is to setup a way to listen to the audios files uploaded by the user in the storage account container.
+Next step is to setup a way to listen to the audio files uploaded by the user in the storage account container.
 To start, we will upload them directly using the [Azure Portal][az-portal] and further in the labs we will use a user interface and a dedicated API.

 To detect the upload you will use the `System topic` functionality of the Event Grid service.